Semi Tourist: A Truckers Guide to Fine Dining, Culture, and Adventure

 Then we moved again to a similar house and stayed there a short time before my dad bought the place I now live in (as of 1-26-98).
 It had been abandoned for several years and had 4’ or 5’ (1.5m) saplings growing all over the yard.
 One of the first things I helped my dad with was putting in the plumbing for city water & hooking up to the sewer.
 We celebrated by pushing over the outhouse & filling in the hole.

 My dad had only a third grade education, but learned carpentry well enough by reading second hand books to build his house and work for pay as a finish carpenter.
 He learned plumbing and electrical the same way He couldn’t afford a circuit tester – he’d just wet his finger and touch it.
 Dad was quite talented in many respects.
 He could “roll” a cigarette with one hand.
 He used “Bull Durham” brand tobacco – it came in a drawstring pouch.
 He was good at designing things, especially machinery and designed a Pea Loading machine for the seed company he worked for.
-We (my dad & uncle) also tore down a could of farmhouses for the lumber to renovate (nearly re-build) our current houses.
+We (my dad & uncle) also tore down a couple of old farmhouses for the lumber to renovate (nearly re-build) our current houses.
 We (my cousin & I) would swing, not unlike monkeys, through the rafters knocking boards off as we went.
 Several times I accidentally stepped on nails.
 It took effort to pull my foot of the nail, mostly because of the shoe.
 Dad would yell at me and send me home for iodine.
 The iodine hurt.
 Oh, we also had to remove the nails from the boards & straighten them out so that they could be used again later.
 Not quite as bad as in the “olden days” when they burned down the house to recover the nails.
 I was so proud of my bedroom when it was finished.
 It had real linoleum on the floor and a light fixture – not just a hanging light bulb.
 Mom & Dads’ room never got fixed.
-The wall are still thin paperboard today.
+The walls are still thin paperboard today.
 At night you could hear the mice running through the walls fairly often – they’re filled in now with insulation.

 They tore down the Catholic academy years later & my dad & I salvaged some of the bricks – I would chip the mortar off.
 One year I climbed up to a hawk’s nest and stole away a young fledgling while the parents were gone.
 The youngster put up a good fight though.
 Anyway I took it home and tried to train it to be my falcon.
 Dad said that I would have to have it on my arm day and night until it was “broken.”
 Mom even made a little hood for his head.
 I lasted through a day and night and the next day but the second night I put him (her/it) in a cage and went to bed.
 The next day I took it back where I got it & turned it loose.
-It’s probably just as well, as the next door neighbor raised pigeons.
+It’s probably just as well, as the next-door neighbor raised pigeons.

 Pea Roguening